How to troubleshoot errors in Zaps

 Suggested next steps

-• Check the app’s status page.
+• Check the app's own status page.
 The issue could be specific to the app your Zap connects to.

 What happens if you do not fix an error